scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/create-cluster-multidc.rst

 **Important**

-If the node has two physical network interfaces in a multi-datacenter installation.
-Set ``listen_address`` to this node's private IP or hostname.
+If the node has two physical network interfaces in a multi-datacenter installation, set ``listen_address`` to this node's private IP or hostname.
 Set ``broadcast_address`` to the second IP or hostname (for communication between data centers).
 Set ``listen_on_broadcast_address`` to true.
 Open the storage_port or ssl_storage_port on the public IP firewall.